- What are the housing and housing benefit rights of people fleeing domestic violence?

 There are specific procedures to help asylum seekers who need to flee domestic abuse within Home Office asylum support accommodation.
 See the section on what other organisations can help for refugee agencies who can advise on this.

-A person from one of these countries with any form of leave, including limited leave with a no public funds condition, is eligible for housing benefit (and related passported benefits) provided that they are also habitually resident.
+A person from one of these three countries with any form of leave, including limited leave with a 'no public funds' condition, is eligible for housing benefit (and related passported benefits) provided that they are also habitually resident.
 Temporary admission is not sufficient because it does not amount to a right to reside: R(IS) 8/07 and R(H) 7/09.
 The right to benefits arises because these countries have signed and ratified the Council of Europe Social Charter or the European Convention on Social and Medical Assistance.

 Partners of people with limited leave to remain are expected to leave the UK if the relationship ends.
 If homeless and destitute they may be able to get short-term accommodation and support from social services if children or vulnerable adults are involved, and this may include assistance with returning home.
 If they cannot 'go home' they should get expert legal advice about options to apply to stay in the UK (on human rights grounds or through the asylum system, for example).